ndavol/nlp-with-ruby/README.md

 * [x] Create the directory structure for turorials with named tools.
 * [ ] Find an appropriate main entry structure with a license badge.
 * [ ] Create a tag system for non hierarchical entry classification, use colored badges.
+* [ ] Write all missing tutorials.

 ## License

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

 To the extent possible under law, [Andrei Beliankou](https://github.com/arbox) has waived all copyright and related or neighboring rights to this work.

 <!--- Links --->